 Her service to the AAVSO includes two years (1965-1967) as a councilor and six years as 2nd Vice President of the Council (1967-1973).

 Her life ended tragically in 1987, when, after years of excruciating pain from an undiagnosed disease, she died of a self-inflicted gunshot to the head.
-She is survived by her husband Don, who has never remarried and lives in their home in Lima, Ohio, where he still teaches piano students daily.
+Her husband, Don, never remarried and continued to live in their home in Lima, Ohio, where he taught piano students.
+Don Hurless died June 15, 2015, at the age of 87.

 Discovered in 1981 by Brian Skiff, the asteroid 3434 Hurless was named after Carolyn.
 Carolyn's name was suggested by Paul Sventek who provided the citation.